All of these restaurants emphasize local ingredients,

 Charlie Hong Kong has been providing the Santa Cruz community with healthy, sustainable, affordable and high-quality food since 1998.
 The colorful, casual eatery’s delicious fusion of Southeast Asian influences and the Central Coast’s local organic produce has made it an inclusive, family-friendly, neighborhood favorite.
 Its slogan is “love your body, eat organic,” and its cuisine is proof that fast food can be good for you.
 All dishes may be ordered gluten-free, vegan or with meat or fish.
 Open daily 11am–11pm.

 2218 E. Cliff Drive

-A perfect spot to enjoy lunch or catch a sunset while watching sail boats glide in and out of the harbor, the nautical-themed Crow’s Nest is a Santa Cruz institution that never goes out of style.
+A perfect spot to enjoy lunch or catch a sunset over the harbor, the nautical-themed Crow’s Nest is a Santa Cruz institution that never goes out of style.
 There’s always something happening, from free seasonal Thursday night beach parties to comedy nights and happy hours.
 Famous for its salad bar and house-smoked salmon, The Crow’s Nest is a member of Seafood Watch and is a certified green business.
-Open daily for breakfast 7:30am–11:30am; lunch M–F 11:30am–2:30pm and Sa–Su 11:30am–3pm; dinner M–F 5pm, Sa–Su 4:30pm.
+Open daily for breakfast 7:30am– 11:30am; lunch M–F 11:30am–2:30pm and Sa–Su 11:30am–3pm; dinner M–F 5pm, Sa–Su 4:30pm.

 1001 Center Street